 People don’t often make rational decisions.
 In fact, the capacity for abstract rational thought is only a recent evolutionary addition to our brains.
 We’ve mainly gotten by on our emotions and gut feelings.
 We may think we’re approaching something rationally, but most of the time we use after-the-fact rationalization to justify our intuitive and emotional decision making.

-All of the specific strategies and tactics that you'll apply to landing page optimization are aimed at influencing basic human emotions and moving your visitors off their comfortable spot.
+All of the specific strategies and tactics that you’ll apply to on-page optimization are aimed at influencing basic human emotions and moving your visitors off their comfortable spot.
 Direct marketers Bob Hacker and Axel Andersson have defined several key copywriting concepts that motivate people to act: fear, greed, guilt, exclusivity, anger, salvation, or flattery.
-Not one of these motivations is rational -- all of them are rooted in our fundamental and unchanging emotional nature.
+Not one of these motivations is rational — all of them are rooted in our fundamental and unchanging emotional nature.

 The best way to get visitors to act is to appeal to their fundamental emotional motivations.

 Our company has developed a set of hierarchical scales to help us rate Web sites.
 They’re not precise instruments, but rather tools that help us to focus outward (on our Web site visitors) and then inward (on their emotional state).